 by Tom Pawlak — GBI Technical Advisor

 If the patterned non-skid on your production-built fiberglass boat needs repair, you may be interested to know that flexible molds are available for making professional-looking repairs.

 If the damage to the deck is more than cosmetic, repair it prior to continuing.
 Refer to the procedures for structural repair as described in our Fiberglass Boat Repair & Maintenance manual.

-- Apply mold release wax to existing non-skid prior to beginning the actual repair.
-Spread wax well beyond the actual repair because gelcoat will migrate.
-Use wipe on/wipe off method to apply wax.
+Coat the existing non-skid with release wax prior to beginning the actual repair.
+Spread the wax well beyond the actual repair because the gelcoat will migrate.
+Use the wipe-on/wipe-off method to apply wax.